 Often referred to by locals as “K-Country”, this region of tightly folded limestone peaks and alpine lakes coupled with the abundance of wildlife makes this trip one of our more popular destinations.
-The grey of the mountains contrast sharply with the blue of their lakes and the conifer green of the forests cloaking the lower elevations.
-Home to a large variety of wildlife including wolves, grizzly and black bears, elk, moose, deer and big horn sheep, this wild mountain landscape will leave you inspired to photograph and sit back to take in all its grandeur.
+The grey of the mountains contrasts sharply with the blue of their lakes and the conifer green of the forests cloaking the lower elevations.
+Home to a large variety of wildlife including wolves, grizzly and black bears, elk, moose, deer, and bighorn sheep, this wild mountain landscape will leave you inspired to photograph and sit back to take in all its grandeur.

 Day 1: Kananaskis Lakes – Three Isle Lake